hkwi/gopenflow/ofp4_str_exp.md

 - length : 6 bytes (+ 6 bytes)

 ### STROXM_BASIC_DOT11_TAG
-Matches with management frame information element ID and OUI (ID=221).
+Matches with management frame information element.
+Note that the first byte is the very elementID.
+This is variable length because of vendor information element.
 Set-field is not supported.

 - mask : no
-- length : 1 or 5 bytes
+- length : variable

 ### STROXM_BASIC_DOT11_SSID
 Management frame that contains SSID information element will match.
+To match prefix, use mask.
+Without mask, exact match will be performed.

 - mask : maskable
 - length : 32 bytes (+ 32 bytes)